|Head of Department:||Miss E Stickland|

 Throughout the school we seek to help students develop a sensitive, reflective and informed approach to the religious dimensions of life, and to instil a genuine, open-minded curiosity in the diversity of religious beliefs.
 There are many opportunities offered both inside and outside the classroom for students to see that Religious Studies matter.

 At Key Stage 4 students may opt to take GCSE Ethics, Religion and Life.
-The students follow the Edexcel B specification (9-1).
+The students follow the Edexcel B Religious Studies: Beliefs in Action specification (9-1).
 The topics are studied from the viewpoint of Christianity and Islam and also a non-religious viewpoint.
 Students are encouraged to give good reasoning in their answers and to build up an argument supported by evidence - whatever their personal view on the religious or moral issue.
 Students are also encouraged to express their own opinions and to look at ethical questions from both sides of an argument.
 The course explores a range of philosophical, ethical and moral issues and various ways of expressing the Christian and Muslim faith.

 At Key Stage 5 students may opt to take A Level Philosophy and Ethics.
-The students follow the Edexcel specification.
+The students follow the Edexcel A Level Religious Studies specification.
 Students will explore key themes in Philosophy and Religion such as; philosophical issues and questions; the nature and influence of religious experience; problems of evil and suffering; religious language; works of key philosophers and scholars; influences of developments in religious belief and key themes in Religious Ethics such as; significant concepts in issues or debates in religious ethics; a study of three ethical theories; application of ethical theories to issues of importance; ethical language; deontology, virtue ethics and the works of philosophers and scholars; medical ethics: beginning and end of life issues.
 Students will also study the philosophical and theological issues of the religion Christianity.

 The Department is well-resourced, and the staff have a wealth of experience, expertise, commitment and enthusiasm.
 Guest speakers and visits to the various religious communities provide students with a wider experience and perspective.
-We welcome contact with parents and many have enjoyed accompanying us on our outings.

 Miss E Stickland